Thermi/steam-arch/README.md

    Currently this image supports these versions of the NVIDIA driver: 304, 340, 361.
    It will fallback to the Generic OpenGL driver in case of failure.

+- Do not forget to pass host device `/dev/nvidia-modeset` to a container when running with NVIDIA driver >= 361.

 # Building and launching Steam